As I stared at myself in the mirror, I thought,

 The exhibition of my anxiety was not as severe as cutting, nor as noticeable as pulling out hair on my head although ‘true’ hair pulling sufferers will go to extraordinary lengths to disguise it.
 Even there I failed.
 Mine was only my eyelashes, a tiny effort to break out of my mould, as I lived in terror that someone would see it.
 In my head I concocted hundreds of untold stories – why they fell out, when it happened, who I was going to sue for it (we all used Pear’s soap back then, so they figured in most of the scenarios).

 Back in 1986, I didn’t know there was a word for what I did.
-It was just part and parcel of the many abhorrent behaviours that I thought made up my inadequate self, ever striving to be socially acceptable in my middle class world.
+It was just part and parcel of the many abhorrent behaviours that I thought made up my inadequate self, ever striving to be socially acceptable in my middle class world and to be accepted by my upwardly aspiring adoptive parents.
 But years later, I found one.

 It’s is one of a set of body oriented disorders.
 In my case it was a result of my anxiety; a manifestation of low esteem and an inability to match up to what the world expected of someone who had had access to everything money could buy.
 It’s masochistic, in some cases dangerous, and in all cases a sign that someone is not able to cope with their reality.
 And as with many masochistic habits, it is a horribly spiralling circle.
 The more you pull, the uglier you look, the more shamed you feel and the more anxious you become and the more you pull.